1938 Auckland Rugby League season: Senior team preseason and prospects

-Marist were reportedly gaining the services of Robert Grotte who was a former member and who had played as halfback for the St. George club in Sydney.
-After the first preliminary game they were said to be one of the strongest teams in the competition.
-"In Haslam they have one of the best pivotal players in Auckland and in Halsey and Midgley very speedy wings...
-Grotte, the former Sydney player looks like being certain of a place.
-In Anderson, Butler and Breed they have a fine trio of forwards.
+Marist were reportedly gaining the services of Robert Grotte, a former member and halfback for the St. George club in Sydney.
+After the first preliminary game, they were said to be part of The Strongest, being a pivotal player in Auckland, Hasley, and Anderson.

 Ponsonby would have a similar team to the previous season with a strong backline and the forwards strengthened by J. Fraser from Taranaki who was said to be a "splendid place-kick".
 They had virtually the same backline as in the previous season and had gained the services of Clark who was a "young player from Ellerslie [who had] the making of a good fullback.

 Mount Albert were a suggested location for Bob Banham as they needed a "link between the rugged Mount Albert forwards and the inside backs, where the weakness lay last season".
 Ted Mincham joined Mount Albert from Richmond and "with McNeil and McCallum outside him the Mount Albert three-quarter line should be a bit of a problem for their opponents... [while] their forwards appear to be just as strong as last season".
 They were to be coached by former New Zealand player Stan Prentice.
 Following the first preliminary round of games at Carlaw Park on April 2 it was said that they "have a good solid pack of forwards and have an exceptional back in R. Burgess who has great dash and pace [and that they] will further strengthen their team for the competition matches.
 It is probable that they will gain Lilburn, a good five eighths from Hunua.
 McRobbie, the Pokeno forward, while there is a possibility that Cliff Satherley, the former Richmond and Mount Albert forward will lead the pack.
 In mid May it was reported that Mount Albert had signed R.F.
 Ball who was a member of the Eastern Suburbs club in Sydney.

 Newton had had a relatively poor 1937 season though they had improved as the season went on.
 They had retained the services of Wilfred Brimble and Ted Brimble, and Crooks.
 While "Kendall, a full back from North Auckland showed promise", they also had a "fairly good pack of forwards who stuck to their work well in the preliminary match".

 City were said after the first preliminary game to "not appear to be exceptionally strong, and they will miss both Hawea Mataira and Donald, who were their best forwards last year.
 However, Hutchinson's form at the base of the scrum is excellent, Cyril Wiberg can be relied upon to gather points consistently with accurate goal kicking and the forwards may shake down into a solid combination".